-The policies and procedures in this site are designed to satisfy the controls of the frameworks listed below.
+The policies and procedures in this documentation set are designed to satisfy the controls of the frameworks listed below.
 Specific control mappings are maintained in Vanta.

 Active commitments: SOC 2 Type II and ISO/IEC 27001:2022.
-FedRAMP is on the long-term roadmap and is not a current commitment.
+FedRAMP and DoD IL5 are on the near-term roadmap; neither is a current commitment.

 SOC 2 Type II

-AvailabilityYesCovers customer-facing service uptime; aligns with the Business Continuity Policy and Neuroscale’s customer DPA commitments.
+AvailabilityNo (deferred)YesCovers customer-facing service uptime; aligns with the Business Continuity Policy and Neuroscale’s customer DPA commitments.
+Added in the subsequent window when the customer SLA + uptime-monitoring evidence have operating history.

-ConfidentialityYesCustomer data treated as Confidential per the Data Management Policy.
+ConfidentialityNo (deferred)YesCustomer data treated as Confidential per the Data Management Policy.
+Added in the subsequent window when per-workload C1.x evidence is in place.

-Processing IntegrityNoNot in scope; Neuroscale is not a transaction-processing service, and the cost of testing business-logic correctness is not warranted at the current product stage.
+Processing IntegrityNoNoNot in scope; Neuroscale is not a transaction-processing service, and the cost of testing business-logic correctness is not warranted at the current product stage.

 ISO 27001

-FedRAMP is on the long-term roadmap.
-It is not a current commitment.
+FedRAMP and DoD Impact Level 5 (IL5) are on the near-term roadmap.
+Neither is a current commitment.
+Neuroscale has federal customers across civilian, defense, and law-enforcement missions, and none of them currently require FedRAMP authorization for the services Neuroscale provides.
+DoD IL5 is anticipated as DoD-side scope expands and Neuroscale plans to address it in the near term.
 FedRAMP-Moderate adds significant requirements above SOC 2 / ISO 27001 — FIPS 140-2/3 cryptography, US-only personnel for some roles, NIST 800-53 control depth, and a 3PAO assessment.
-If/when Neuroscale pursues FedRAMP, the relevant policies will be updated; today’s policies satisfy the SOC 2 and ISO 27001 baseline only.
+IL5 layers DoD SRG (CC/SCG) requirements on top of FedRAMP High, including additional personnel-screening, network-isolation, and US-sovereign infrastructure constraints.
+When Neuroscale pursues FedRAMP and/or IL5 authorization, the relevant policies will be updated; today’s policies satisfy the SOC 2 and ISO 27001:2022 baseline only.

 Other regimes